 Notify user | macOS Software Update banner only.
 No auto download. | Informational / last-chance reminder before enforcing via policy. |

-Download, install & allow deferral | Installs, but user may click Later up to your Max Deferral count (set in Software Update Policy). | User-centric orgs needing “nudge” rather than force. |
+Download, install & allow deferral | Installs, but Device user may click Later up to your Max Deferral count (set in Software Update Policy). | User-centric orgs need a “nudge” rather than force. |

-Download, install & restart | Forces a reboot once install finishes (supervised Macs only). | Urgent security fixes, kiosks. |
+Download, install & restart | Forces a reboot once installation finishes (supervised Macs only). | Urgent security fixes, kiosks.
+Note, macOS 15+ will send notifications and does not automatically restart. |

 5. (Optional) Pick a Target Version from the drop-down.
 If left blank, macOS takes the newest eligible build.